smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/QuickstartGuide.md

 ```
 and press Enter.

-On Mac you might have to make it executable first:
+On Mac and Linux you might have to make it executable first:

 ```
 chmod +x rifInstaller